George Evans, 1st Baron Carbery

 George Evans, 1st Baron Carbery PC (Ire) (c.
 1680 – 28 August 1749) was an Anglo-Irish politician and peer.
 A member of a County Limerick family of Whigs, he entered the Irish House of Commons and was created a peer in 1715 as a reward for his father's support of the Hanoverian succession, after his father declined the offer.
 At the same time, he was returned to the British House of Commons for Westbury.
 He contested control of the borough with the Tories led by the Earl of Abingdon until 1727, when he stood down.

-Evans was the son of George Evens, of Bulgaden Hall, County Limerick and his wife (m.
+Evans was the son of George Evans, of Bulgaden Hall, County Limerick and his wife (m.
 1679) Mary (née Eyre).
 Lord Carbery married Anne, daughter of William Stafford, in 1703.
 She later inherited Laxton Hall from her brother.
 They had five children: